La Reina del Truébano

-La Reina del Truébano (literally, in English, the Queen of the Hive) is an Asturian (north of Spain) gaitas band formed in 1996.
+La Reina del Truébano (literally, in English, the Queen of the Hive) is an Asturian gaitas band formed in 1996.
 It is known for being a first grade band in Asturias and Spain, and also for its participation in important competitions and festivals in Ireland, United States and France.

-Today, it is based in Navia and directed by Luis Feito Cano, with Pablo Gonzalez Lopez in charge of the drumming section.
+It is based in Navia and directed by Luis Feito Cano, with Pablo Gonzalez Lopez in charge of the drumming section.

 History

-La Reina del Truébano borns in 1996, gaining recognition in 1997, as result of the union of musicians of the west of Asturias who had in common the same teacher: Luis Feito Cano.
+La Reina del Truébano was founded in 1996 when musicians from the western part of Asturias got together who had in common the same teacher: Luis Feito Cano.

-Its presentation was the 11th of April 1997 in the Campoamor Theater of Oviedo.
+The first presentation was on the 11th of April 1997 in the Campoamor Theater of Oviedo.